Buying & Selling a House With a Section 106 Agreement

 Can you get a mortgage on a Section 106 property?

 Yes, it’s possible.
-There are plenty of lenders willing to loan you the money to buy this type of property, although which is right for you will depend on the mortgage provider’s criteria and the exact wording of the covenant.
+Plenty of lenders are willing to loan you the money to buy this type of property, although which is right for you will depend on the mortgage provider’s criteria and the exact wording of the covenant.

-Often, the benefit of buying a Section 106 property is that you get it under market value.
-This can make the process slightly longer and a little more complicated which puts off some lenders.
-This is why some borrowers face difficulty in finding a mortgage – particularly if they go it alone or just stick to mainstream lenders.
+One main benefit of buying a Section 106 property is that it’s often available at a price below market value.
+However, this can make the process slightly longer and a little more complicated, which puts off some lenders.
+This is why some borrowers face difficulty finding a mortgage, particularly if they go it alone or just stick to mainstream lenders.

 Possible restrictions

-Typically this is for local families or key workers in areas where property prices are prohibitively high, but it can relate to other property types, for example, holiday homes that can only be occupied for a certain amount of time each year or can’t be used for residential purposes.
+Typically, this is for local families or key workers in areas where property prices are prohibitively high, but it can relate to other property types, such as holiday homes that can only be occupied for a certain amount of time each year or can’t be used for residential purposes.

 Another possible caveat is a ‘resale price covenant’ that states a property must be sold at a discount if bought by a first-time buyer.